Here Are All The Southern California Parents And School Officials Involved In The College Cheating Scandal

 Donna Heinel of Long Beach was, until Tuesday, a senior associate athletic director at USC.
 USC officials announced she had been fired after the indictments were unsealed.

-Laura Janke of North Hollywood is a former assistant coach of women's soccer at USC.
+Laura Janke of North Hollywood is a former assistant coach for the women's soccer team at USC.
 According to the indictment, Janke worked for Ali Khosroshahin.
+On April 23, Janke plead guilty to conspiracy to commit racketeering.
+She also agreed to cooperate with the government's investigation.

 Ali Khosroshahin of Fountain Valley is the former head coach of women's soccer at USC.
 He left that job in Nov.
 2013, according to the indictment.